sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 # Firing Events

 An Interaction starts when an Event is fired.
-This will be heard by a Trigger, which prompts the Interaction to begin.
+The Event will be heard by a Trigger, which prompts the Interaction to begin.
+Contacts that meet the Contact Filter Criteria defined by the Trigger will enter into the Interaction.

-Events can be fired either by using the contactEvents REST API method or by creating an Automation in Automation Studio.
+Events can be fired either by using the contactEvents Fuel REST API method or by creating an Automation using Automation Studio.
 This document explains the steps for using both procedures.

 ## Configuration